Canada’s Food Guide (CFG)

 Calcium and vitamin D intake recommendations across the lifespan have not changed with the new food guide.

-Health Canada is currently determining what further guidance may be needed for health professionals and policy makers to support specific populations and settings.
-In the interim, the Pediatric Nutrition Guidelines for Health Professionals recommend offering 2 cups of milk or fortified soy beverage a day for children ages 2-6 years.
+The Pediatric Nutrition Guidelines for Health Professionals recommend offering 2 cups of milk or fortified soy beverage a day for children ages 2-6 years.
 Health Canada continues to recommend vitamin D supplementation of 10 mcg (400 IU) for people over the age of 50.

 Individuals who would like more information on calcium and vitamin D intake recommendations can visit the HealthLink BC website (search for “calcium” or “vitamin D”) or contact a HealthLink BC registered dietitian.